ag-informatics/ag-informatics-course/README.md

 ## Course Assessments

 **Quizzes** will be available on Brightspace the Monday before they are due.
 They 7 quizzes, due every 2 weeks.
 The quiz will automatically close at 5pm, Fridays, on the due dates listed below.
-Quizzes are multiple choice/short answer, and will be autgraded.
+Quizzes are multiple choice/short answer, and will be auto graded.
 These are intended to serve as "participation" checks, and hopefully help you evaluate how you're coping with the course.

 **Labs** will be available on Github every Monday.
 Each lab is due at the start of the next 2 week module.
 Each lab will come with submission instructions, but I will generally expect a timestamp of no later than 5pm the day it is due.
 There will be a 5 hour no-penalty grace period in case you have technical difficulties with submission. <!-- **Grading Note:** There are 8 labs in total.
 You can either do all 8 and I'll drop the lowest grade, skip one with no grade penalty (since I only count 7).
 Labs are graded based on your ability to demonstrate successful completion of the lab.
 There will be instructions for each lab (e.g., submit a screenshot and your code). -->